AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ```

-In versions 2.4.3, 2.4.4, and 2.4.5 there are ten tables that have the column `additional_data`
+In versions 2.4.3, 2.4.4, and 2.4.5 there are ten tables that have the column `additional_data`.

 ```mysql
 MariaDB [magento]> SELECT DISTINCT TABLE_NAME FROM INFORMATION_SCHEMA.COLUMNS WHERE COLUMN_NAME IN ('additional_data') AND TABLE_SCHEMA='main';